Mentors4EDU/FBZ/README.md

 # ForkBazaar
-Fork of the OpenBazaar 2.0 browser-based client for GitHub Pages.
+Fork of the OpenBazaar 2.0 browser-based client.

 ## Available Scripts